Paul Lieberman

-Paul M. Lieberman, Ph.D., is an American biomedical researcher and chairperson of the Gene Expression and Regulation Program at the Ellen and Ronald Caplan Cancer Center at The Wistar Institute in Philadelphia.
+Paul M. Lieberman is an American biomedical researcher and chairperson of the Gene Expression and Regulation Program at the Ellen and Ronald Caplan Cancer Center at The Wistar Institute in Philadelphia.
 He is also the Hilary Koprowski, M.D., endowed professor, the McNeil professor of Molecular Medicine and Translational Research, and the founding director for the Center for Chemical Biology and Translational Medicine at The Wistar Institute.
 Lieberman's research focuses on how viruses cause cancer and autoimmune disease, particularly the Epstein–Barr virus.

 Education

 He earned a BA in chemistry from Cornell University (1983) and a Ph.D. in molecular virology from Johns Hopkins School of Medicine (1989).

 Career and research

 Lieberman and his laboratory have facilitated the development of the first annotated atlas of the Epstein-Barr virus epigenome.
 In 2011, Lieberman received a Seeding Drug Discovery Award from Wellcome Trust for $4.7 million to develop a drug against Epstein-Barr virus-related cancers.
 This was the first project to receive such an award from the United Kingdom-based trust.
 He also leads a team developing a drug to treat Epstein-Barr virus-related cancers.
 This project received a United Kingdom-based Wellcome Trust Seeding Drug Discovery.

 Lieberman previously served as the president of the International Association for Research on Epstein-Barr Virus and Associated Diseases and is an elected fellow of the American Association for the Advancement of Sciences (AAAS).